Video message from 3AD Gulf War Commander Paul Funk

-WWII's two most powerful tanks met in a quick historic encounter
+WWII's two most powerful tanks would meet in a momentary, violent encounter.

 Top Photo: The "Super Pershing" T26E4, a modified standard Pershing T26, is shown at Aberdeen Proving Ground, Maryland, in early 1945 shortly before being shipped to the 3rd Armored Division inside Germany via England.
 Bottom Photo: The legendary 77-ton German King Tiger, or Tiger II.

 issued to 3rd Armored Division troops in West Germany